FlipsideCrypto/avalanche-models/models/doc_descriptions/transactions/avax_tx_fee.md

 {% docs avax_tx_fee %}

-Amount paid to validate the transaction in ETH.
+Amount paid to validate the transaction in AVAX.

 {% enddocs %}